willywax/TDD-Node-js-Mysql/README.md

 #### Install Instractions
 1. Download or Clone the project
 2. Head to the db.js in Models folder and update the db connnection details otherwise you will run into errors
-3. Run npm install --save
+3. Run 'npm run install --save'
 4. To configure database and insert dummy record. node sample_data.js
 5. To run test npm run test
 6. To run the node app you can use nodemon index.js or node index.js